-- 14.1 Participant Positions: A program may add 2 or less participant positions in one calendar year.
-A program is required to notify ABPTRFE in writing and update the Accreditation Management System to reflect the additional positions.
-The program is responsible for following established procedures for increasing participant positions and maintaining ongoing compliance with published Quality Standards. - 14.2 Non-Substantive Change Review: ABPTRFE reserves the right to direct a program to the substantive change process when it appears that non-substantive changes, or changes communicated through the Annual Continuous Improvement Report process, may affect compliance with published Quality Standards.
+- 14.1 Participant Positions: A program may add 2 or less participant positions in one calendar year. - 14.2 Change in Leadership: A program may change its appointed program director or program coordinator. - 14.3 Change in Patient Population: A program may add additional practice sites to promote participant learning. - Addition of a New Mentor(s): A program may appoint new faculty mentors to the program. - 14.5 Non-Substantive Change Review: ABPTRFE reserves the right to direct a program to the substantive change process when it appears that non-substantive changes, or changes communicated through the Annual Continuous Improvement Report process, may affect compliance with published Quality Standards.